A-Pisani/Project-Q2/README.md

-# Project 2: Reachability Queries in Directed Graphs
+# Reachability Queries in Directed Graphs
 Project for the "System and Device Programming" course @ Politecnico di Torino a.y.
 2019/2020

 ## Running the Code